regen-network/regen-ledger/docs/getting-started.md

 ### Connecting to an Existing Network

 If you're wanting to connect to our devnet that launched during the [Open Climate Collabathon](https://www.collabathon.openclimate.earth/), you can fetch the genesis file here: http://18.220.101.192:26657/genesis.
 Save it in the `$HOME/.regen/config/` folder:
 ```sh
 curl http://18.220.101.192:26657/genesis | jq .result.genesis > ~/.regen/config/genesis.json
 ```

 Be sure to also add well-known seed nodes for your local node's initial peer discovery:
 ```sh
 PERSISTENT_PEERS="a621e6bf1f5981b3e72e059f86cbfc9dc5577fcb@18.220.101.192:26656"
 sed -i 's#tcp://127.0.0.1:26657#tcp://0.0.0.0:26657#g' ~/.regen/config/config.toml
 sed -i '/persistent_peers =/c\persistent_peers = "'"$PERSISTENT_PEERS"'"' ~/.regen/config/config.toml
 ```

-Finally, run the node with
+Finally, run the node to start syncing the chain.
 ```sh
 regen start
 ```

-and you should start syncing the chain.

 ### Running a Localnet